enkydu/Raspi_Runner/README.md

 <p>Usage of Raspi Runner is very simple.
 You just have to send e-mail with your BASH commands to e-mail address trigger@ifttt.com from your e-mail account, which you used for setup of IFTTT.com.</p>

-<p>All commands delivered by e-mail to IFTTT.com will be converted to TXT files, which will be stored in folder Raspi_Commands on Dropbox.
+<p>All commands delivered by e-mail to IFTTT.com will be converted to TXT files, which will be stored in folder e.i.
+Raspi_Commands on Dropbox.
 This folder is checked every 5 minutes by Raspi Runner and if any new file with commands is found, Raspi Runner will execute it.
 Thats it.
 Enjoy! ;)</p>